EXCLUSIVE-U.N. tribunal for Lebanon runs out of funds as Beirut's crisis spills over

 Ayyash was sentenced in absentia to five life terms in prison, while three alleged accomplices were acquitted due to insufficient evidence. .
 Both sides have appealed.

-The court is also due to hold a second trial against Ayyash, who is accused of another assassination and attacks against Lebanese politicians in 2004 and 2005 in the run-up to the Hariri bombing.
+The court had been scheduled to start a second trial on June 16 against Ayyash, who is accused of another assassination and attacks against Lebanese politicians in 2004 and 2005 in the run-up to the Hariri bombing.

+A spokesman for U.N.
+Secretary-General Antonio Guterres on Tuesday said he was aware of the court's financial problems.

+"The Secretary-General continues to urge member states and the international community for voluntary contributions in order to secure the funds required to support the independent judicial proceedings that remain before the tribunal," U.N.
+Deputy spokesman Farhan Haq said.

-The court's financial trouble comes as Lebanon faces its worst turmoil since Hariri’s assassination, with the country deeply polarized between supporters of Iranian-backed militant group Hezbollah and its allies and supporters of Hariri’s son, prime minister designate Saad al-Hariri.
+The funding shortfall comes as Lebanon faces its worst turmoil since Hariri’s assassination.
+The country is deeply polarized between supporters of Iranian-backed militant group Hezbollah and its allies and supporters of Hariri’s son, prime minister designate Saad al-Hariri, who declined to comment.

 FINANCES "VERY CONCERNING"